 The public often asks about our mental health and substance use programs for British Columbians.
 Read our most frequently asked questions.

-You can refer yourself to genetic counselling at The Adapt Clinic.
-All of our other services require a referral from a health professional.
-Learn more in Our Services.
+Our services require a referral from a health professional.
+Learn more in

 Visit one of these pages to get help or find resources:

 To find out when a BC Review Board hearing for a specific client will take place,